googlefonts/googlesans-flex/scripts/one-off/diff-kerning/README.md

      - Source from:
        - The latest Glyphs package imported to `main` in preparation for the v2.003 release

+    NOTE: these files are not committed here because they're around 100MB each.

 2. If either source is a `.glyphspackage` directory, convert it to a `.glyphs` file in Glyphs.

    - This is necessary for `glyphsLib` to be able to save the changes in the same format.